 Here below we provide you with some general information regarding the processing of personal data on our website.
 Specific information about processing activities of the EDPB other than the ones associated with this website will be provided separately.

-You have rights when we process your data
+You have specific rights when it comes to the processing of your personal data by us.

 When your personal data is processed by the EDPB, you have the right to know about it.

 You have the right to access the information and have it rectified without delay if it is inaccurate or incomplete.

 You can ask to have it blocked under certain circumstances.

 You can also object to it, in certain circumstances, on grounds relating to your specific situation.

 You can request that any of the above changes be communicated to other parties to whom your data have been disclosed.